codeneuro/neurofinder-docker/README.md

 This is mainly provided as a reference image.

-If you want to explore this environment interactively, we recommend using our [notebook](http://notebooks.codeneuro.org) service.
+To explore this environment interactively, we recommend using our [notebook](http://notebooks.codeneuro.org) service.

-If you want to do local algorithm development, we recommend setting up a local Python environment with [Anaconda](https://store.continuum.io/cshop/anaconda/).
+To do local algorithm development, we recommend setting up a local Python environment with [Anaconda](https://store.continuum.io/cshop/anaconda/).

 ## Running